 Dorie Clark from Forbes magazine did an article featuring Teresa Amabile book The Progress Principle: Using Small Wins to Ignite Joy, Engagement, and Creativity at Work (co-authored with Steven Kramer): “One of the big reasons to keep a diary is to record small wins that otherwise might slip through your memory,” she says.
 “You can leverage the progress principle and allow yourself to get that boost from realizing you are making progress.
 And it’s also helpful to record major setbacks – or minor ones that recur – so you can think about how to get rid of inhibitors blocking your progress.”
 Read more documentation on how journaling boosts productivity here in Forbes Magazine.

-An example is the kitchen.
+An example is a kitchen.
 If I journal about my kitchen, I would focus on nourishment.
 I want my kitchen to nourish both me and my family.
 Nourishing yourself should be fun and rewarding.
-So, my kitchen should be organized, all items easily accessible and only contain the dishes, utensils and food that I love.
-I make this a reality by weeding and taking just a bit of time each week to re-check my pantry, refrigerator, freezer and cabinets.
+So, my kitchen should be organized, all items easily accessible and only contain the dishes, utensils, and food that I love.
+I make this a reality by weeding and taking just a bit of time each week to re-check my pantry, refrigerator, freezer, and cabinets.
 I don’t spend more than 15 minutes doing this as I check each week so it is easy.
-It also saves me time and money as I only buy the groceries that we truly need and my tools (dishes and utensils and pans) are at my finger tips.
+It also saves me time and money as I only buy the groceries that we truly need and my tools (dishes utensils and pans) are at my fingertips.
 Cooking takes less time and is more enjoyable.

 Your first assignment is to get your hands on a journal that you will use.
 Once you make a list of each room in your home, start to write.
 Journal what each room is meant to do for you and how to make this a reality.
 Write about your wishes and passions that list exactly what your wishes and passions are for each of your rooms.
 Write down what the top function/passion is for each room.
 Keeping a running list is ok, yet you must identify the top one to keep your eye on.
 Then journal how you want to feel (and others to feel) when they use that space.
 Do this for each room.
 All of them.

 This will take a bit of time.
-Trust me.
-You will love what your discover about your desires and wishes for each space/room.
+Trust me when I say that journaling boosts productivity and vision for a better life.
+The life you dream of.
+You will love what you’ll discover about your desires and wishes for each space/room.
 You will love what you discover about your needs for each space.
 Envisioning each room is key to staging your next task-decluttering each one.
 Check out my blog section on decluttering to find posts about decluttering your home.
 Next up I will talk about organizing your kitchen.
-Stay tuned.
-Tweet this!
-Click To Tweet